qookei/quack/README.md

 # quack
-quack is a 32bit open source operating system written primarily in C++ and Assembly.
+quack is a 32bit open source operating system written primarily in C and Assembly.

-## Notice
-Thank you to everyone who helped and/or shown general interest in quack.
-I've had a ton of fun over the past year working on it, but I don't feel any incentive to further continue development.
-I might revisit it in the future, but for now, consider the project dead.

 ### Building
 To build quack, you need to have the following:
-- `i686-elf` GCC toolchain in your path
+- `clang` that supports the i386-pc-none-elf target
 - `nasm`
 - `python` 2 or 3
 - `make`